Chief Cooperation(s) Officer

 The Risk Assessment diagrams show the probability of a specific, customisable weather event to occur, for any location on earth.
-The diagrams are available for cold and warm events, precipitation, water capacity and cloud cover, and are based on more than 30 years of historical simulation data.
+The diagrams are available for cold and warm events, precipitation, water capacity, cloud cover, wind speed and wind gust are based on more than 30 years of historical simulation data.

 The meteogram Current to Climate compares weather variables of the current season to the 30 year mean climate, for the variables temperature and precipitation.

 The meteogram Climate Observed shows the annual course of temperature, precipitation amount and days, as well as wind measurements from the closest weather station, aggregated on a weekly or monthly basis.

 The meteogram Solar Season shows the mean monthly solar power production unit over the last 10 years.
 The solar power plant can be specified with setting kWp, slope and orientation.

 The meteogram Climate Wind Rose shows how many hours per year the wind blows from the indicated direction.
 The data is accumulated from 30 years of historical weather simulation data from the global meteoblue model NEMSGLOBAL, which has a resolution of 30km.

 Thank you for getting in touch, our experts will contact you within a few business days.